“I Just Want to Not Have Belly Rolls When I Sit Down”

 We all have rolls when we sit down.
 All of us.
 Every single one of us.
 Unless we’re a legit freaking skeleton, we will probably still have some sort of “belly roll” when we sit down.
 This is the equivalent of when “thigh gaps” were a desired trait – this can’t be the shit we’re chasing as our personal markers of progress and life goals.
 IT CANT.

 Please please pleaseee make sure our goals are realistic and actually attainable so we don’t spend our entire life being miserable, endlessly dieting, and hating our body.

 Even personally, I can’t walk around as lean as I was for this photoshoot in the feature image.
-The next month, my menstrual cycle was 2 weeks late – which was a big kick in the pants to listen up and increase my food intake and also reduce real life stress to give my body a little more space.
-Everyone’s body is different and some people can walk around leaner than others without issue.
+The next month, my menstrual cycle was 2 weeks late – which was a big kick in the pants to listen up, increase my food intake, and also reduce real-life stress to give my body a little more space.

-For the grand majority, our body needs periodization.
+For the grand majority of people, we need periodization.
 We CAN walk around super lean at times during the year, but best practice is to also have time period stretches where we have a higher intake and give the body space and permission to relax.
 Chronically living in a deficit is a sure fire way to eat up hard-earned muscle and have body composition, hormones, and wellbeing go sideways.
-If we’re struggling physically or mentally, please consider hiring an experienced coach to guide and light the way.
+We should be eating at maintenance calories more than anything else, as well as having regular periods of caloric surplus throughout the year.